 If I Had Legs, I’d Kick You: Highlights (Sundance Film Fest 2025)

-Unsettling, the movie is powered by a strong lead performance from Rose Byrne and an unsparing tome of dread.
+Deeply unsettling, the movie is empowered by a strong lead performance from Rose Byrne and an unsparing tone of dread.

-Rose Byrne stars as Linda, whose husband (Christian Slater) is absent for months on a work trip.
+Byrne stars as Linda, a woman whose husband (Christian Slater) is absent for months on a work trip.

-Shot largely in close-up, the film builds a sense of calamity through a series of small crises as Linda struggles with the responsibility of motherhood and the feeling that she’s fundamentally not cut out for it.
+Shot largely in close-up, the film builds a sense of calamity through a series of small crises as Linda navigates the responsibility of motherhood and the frustrating feeling that she’s fundamentally not cut out for it.

 Cast